Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/genai-node-v2.md

 ```

 ## Add Custom Prompt for GenAI Node

 This step involves adding a custom prompt to the GenAI node to tailor its behavior or responses according to specific requirements.
 By customizing the prompt, you can guide the AI to generate outputs that align more closely with the desired outcomes of your application.

-To add a GenAI Node v2 prompt using JavaScript, follow the steps:
+To add a GenAI node prompt using JavaScript, follow the steps:

 1. Go to **Generative AI Tools** > **Prompts Library**.
 2. On the top right corner of the **Prompts Library** section, click **+ New Prompt**.